-SI.
-Data Required for calculation Unit Input data As of 30 June 2014 =[(a/b)100] Department Remarks a) Current revenues collected Nu Million Refer Note 1 Engineering Dept. Revenues collected for bills raised.
+Data Required As of June 2014 SI. for calculation Unit Input data =[(a/b)100] Department Remarks a) Current revenues collected Nu Million Refer Note (ab) Too Engineering Dept. Revenues collected for bills raised.
 This should exclude collection of arrears.
 Inclusion of arrears will skew the performance reflected.
-Collection efficiency is in fact an indicator of how much arrears are being built up, and therefore only Current Revenues should be considered. b) Total operating revenues billed Nu Million Refer Note 1 Refer Note 2 Engineering Dept. Total quantum of revenues related to sewerage services that are billed.
+Collection efficiency is in fact an indicator of how much arrears are being built up, and therefore only Current Revenues should be considered. b) Total operating revenues billed Nu Million Refer Note Refer Note 2 Engineering Dept. Total quantum of revenues related to sewerage services that are billed.
 This should include revenues from all sources related to sewerage such as taxes, charges, Cess, surcharges, etc.

-Notes ata relating to (a) and (b) was not available dicator could not be calculated because data relating to (a) and (b) was not available
+Note Notes 1 Data relating to (a) and (b) was not available 2 Indicator could not be calculated because data relating to (a) and (b) was not available